CAC Reader Comparison 2025: Finding the Best Model

 Recommended: Identiv SCR3500 A

-The folding design protects the card slot in your bag and takes up minimal space.
+That’s what makes the folding design endearing to us road warriors—the card slot stays protected in your bag and takes up minimal space.

 Mac Users